zhuoyijoeyzhao/zhuoyijoeyzhao.github.io/_pages/about.md

 ## Education

-- *2026.07 - present*, the University of Hong Kong, Ph.D in Electrical and Computer Engineering.
+- *2026.07 - present*, University of Hong Kong, Ph.D in Electrical and Computer Engineering.

 - *2023.09 - 2025.06*, Northwestern University, Master of Science in Electrical Engineering (Thesis-track). *Thesis:* *Optimizing Age-of-Information in Real-World Networks*.